 Pfister Lita - GT529-FLS

-This luxury kitchen faucet works just like any other faucet except it holds a secret power--it has a powerful built-in filtration system.
-The filters can provide up to six months of cold, clear drinking water.
-The filtration system removes all kinds of contaminants and drastically improves the clarity and taste of your tap water.
+This luxury kitchen faucet works just like any other faucet except it holds a secret power: it has a powerful built-in water filter!
+Each water filter can provide up to six months of cold, clear drinking water.
+The water filter removes all kinds of contaminants and drastically improves the clarity and taste of your tap water.
 It has a high-arc spout with a pull-down spray nozzle that gives significant extended reach.
-It is super convenient to take care of all kinds of kitchen tasks with this model.
+It is super convenient to take care of all kinds of kitchen tasks with this faucet mount filter model.

-It can easily be installed in both a one hole or three hole configured sink and the kit comes with everything you need including an optional matching deck plate for three-hole installation.
+It's easy to install this faucet mount filter in either a one hole or three hole configured sink, and the kit comes with everything you need the filter, including an optional matching deck plate for three-hole installation.
 The filter actually goes underneath the sink, so you won’t see it or hear it.
-This is amazing compared to other water filters which take up counter space.
+This is amazing compared to classic faucet water filters which take up counter space.
 It also comes with all the necessary plumbing connections.
-Here are some more faucet water filter reviews.

 Read Full Review: Pfister GT529-FLS Lita Xtract Kitchen Faucet